Autodesk/sydevs/getting_started/part05.md

 Here we will finally end up with an example that demonstrates the main purpose of SyDEVS: to support models with ***multiple*** simulation nodes that ***communicate*** as simulated time advances.

 The example will still be very simple, featuring one-way communication between two simulation nodes.
-We will take the `square_wave_generator_node` we prepared in [Part 4](part04.html), and direct its output messages into a new `waveform_integrator_node` that performs numerical integration on the piecewise constant signal.
+We will take the `square_wave_generator_node` you prepared in [Part 4](part04.html), and direct its output messages into a new `waveform_integrator_node` that performs numerical integration on the piecewise constant signal.

 In the `waveform` example folder, save a file named `waveform_integrator_node.h` with the following code.